Shauna Shim

 Shauna Shim (born 28 March 1979) is an American-born English actress.

 Early life

-Shim was born in Miami, Florida, United States to her African-American mother and Chinese father.
-She is of African-American and Chinese descent.
-When Shim was 10 years old, her family moved from United States to England in 1989.
-Shim was raised in Nottingham, England, and trained at the Carlton Television Workshop alongside other actors such as Samantha Morton, Toby Kebbell, Vicky McClure and award-winning director, Julian Kemp.
+Shim was born in Miami, Florida, United States to an African-American mother and Chinese father.
+In 1989, when Shim was ten years old, her family moved from the US to England.
+Shim was raised in Nottingham, England, and trained at the Carlton Television Workshop.
 Her brother, Andrew Shim, is also an actor, whom she has been quoted as saying she would "love to work with".

 Career

-Having worked extensively in film, television and on the West End stage, Shim has appeared alongside many world-renowned actors such as Nicole Kidman, Simon Pegg, David Schwimmer, Chiwetel Ejiofor, Paul Bettany, Sam Rockwell, Freema Agyeman, James Caan, Donald Sutherland and Lauren Bacall.
-Her film work has covered various genres including horror (An American Haunting, 2005), comedy (Big Nothing, 2006), Independent Arthouse (Dogville, 2003).
+She has worked in film, television and on the West End stage.
+Her film work has covered genres including horror (An American Haunting, 2005), comedy (Big Nothing, 2006), and independent arthouse (Dogville, 2003).